 We encourage all campers to participate in water sports.
 Campers in the sixth grade and under are required to take swim instruction.
 Swimming staff must be fully certified in the most current ARC methods and qualifications.
 All waterfront staff must have instructional background in at least one of our main program areas.

-Waterski staff work with the most modern equipment to teach skiing, including late model Mastercraft Pro Star Ski Boats.
-In addition, we are well outfitted with a full complement of skis and wakeboards.
-Sailboats include Sunfish, Hobie Cats and a Vanguard 420.
-All sailboats, windsurfers, canoes and kayaks are in excellent condition.
+Waterski staff work with the most modern equipment to teach skiing, including late model Mastercraft Pro Star and XT20 Ski Boats.
+In addition, we are well-outfitted with a full complement of skis, wakeboards and wakesurf boards.
+Sailboats include Sunfish, Hobie Cats, a Hunter 170 and a Vanguard 420.
+All sailboats, paddleboards, canoes and kayaks are in excellent condition.

-Personal Flotation Devices are always worn or used by campers and staff.
+Personal Flotation Devices are always worn by campers and staff.
 Safety is our primary concern on the water.

 Camp Laurel has a reputation for an outstanding tennis program.
 Fifteen all-weather courts complement our program.
 There is always one instructor on each court with a group of campers.
 We often use “cluster” techniques so campers are exposed to teaching methods of many instructors throughout the season.
 Semi-private lessons and tournament play are part of our program.